Alejogb1/job-board/blog-data/what-benchmarks-has-gemini-20-flash-excelled-in-such-as-swe-bench.md

 id: "what-benchmarks-has-gemini-20-flash-excelled-in-such-as-swe-bench"
 ---

-Okay so Gemini 2.0 Flash right lets dive into that a bit because its been making some noise yeah
+ so Gemini 2.0 Flash right lets dive into that a bit because its been making some noise yeah

 Its kinda cool how fast things move in AI you know like one minute were all amazed by something and the next there's something even faster and more impressive Gemini Flash feels like one of those moments its supposed to be the speedy version kinda the sprinter to Gemini Pro's marathon runner and that speed comes at a cost obviously tradeoffs right but for a lot of things its probably worth it